-Durham University's Phase 1 Medicine programme, leading to the Newcastle University MBBS degree, has an overriding duty of care to the public with whom students come into close contact from the first term of their studies, and follows Department of Health guidance on health clearance for medical students.
-Detailed immunisation requirements will be sent to every applicant on acceptance of a conditional offer.
-However, applicants are also encouraged to monitor this website for any changes in requirements.
+Durham University Phase I Medicine programme, leading to the Newcastle University MBBS degree, has an overriding duty of care to the public with whom students come into close contact from the first term of their studies and follows Department of Health guidance on health clearance for medical students.
+Detailed immunisation requirements will be sent to every applicant following their acceptance of an offer however applicants are also encouraged to monitor this website for any changes in requirements.

-All successful applicants must produce evidence required for standard health clearance: this includes evidence of immunisation against (or immunity to) diphtheria, tetanus and polio; measles, mumps, rubella and varicella, as well as non-infectivity to tuberculosis.
-Further information is included in the Appendix at the bottom of this page.
+All successful applicants must produce evidence required for standard health clearance: this includes evidence of immunisation against (or immunity to) diphtheria, polio, measles, mumps, rubella and varicella, as well as non-infectivity to tuberculosis.
+Further information about requirements is included in the Appendix at the bottom of this page.

-The Medical School reserves the right to re-test any or all of its medical students for any or all markers of blood-borne viruses at any time during their course and to alter its regulations at any time in the light of future changes to Department of Health and Council of Heads of Undergraduate Medical School guidance.
+The Medical School reserves the right to re-test any or all of its medical students for any or all markers of blood-borne viruses at any time during their course and to alter its regulations at any time in the light of future changes to Department of Health, Council of Heads of Undergraduate Medical School or Occupational Health guidance.

-The Department of Health has directed that all health care workers, including medical students, must be screened and, where appropriate, immunised before contact with patients.
+The Department of Health has directed that all health care workers, including medical students, must be screened and where possible immunised before contact with patients.
 This is important to protect students from being infected by patients, and to protect vulnerable patients from contracting infections from healthcare workers.
 As you may know, modern medical curricula have a considerable amount of early patient contact even in the first few weeks of the programme, so it is essentialthat all prospective medical students provide evidence of satisfactory immunisation/non-infectivity against the following:

 - Tuberculosis (TB)